 If you have never tried growing your own potatoes, nothing could be easier.
 Pick up some certified seed potatoes at your local garden center.
 (Seed potatoes are not seeds; they are very small potatoes used to grow potato plants.)

 They have many colors and types of potatoes to choose from.
-Many container gardeners do tend to prefer small “new” potatoes in pots versus large russet types.
+Many container gardeners tend to prefer small “new” potatoes in pots versus large russet types.

 Potato varieties are also distinguished from one another by how soon they are ready for harvest.
-Early varieties are good because you get your rewards sooner but late varieties will produce higher yields if properly cared for.
+Early varieties are good because you get your rewards sooner, but late varieties will produce higher yields if properly cared for.

 Preparing the Seed Potatoes for Planting